 Corticosteroids are sometimes used to reduce swelling in the brain from melanoma metastases or surgery.
+Some patients may be on corticosteroids to manage unrelated inflammatory disorders.
 Patients who are receiving corticosteroids are sometimes not eligible for immunotherapy right away.
 Therefore, corticosteroid use is an important factor to consider in choice of therapy.